 This post may contain affiliate links.
 Please see our disclosure policy.

-This peach mocktail is a delicious and refreshing drink that is perfect for warm weather!
-Made with fresh peaches, honey, and thyme, it’s a great non-alcoholic peach drink.
+This easy peach mocktail with fresh or frozen peaches is a delicious and refreshing drink that is perfect for warm weather.
+Very easy to make with simple ingredients, it’s ready in just 15 minutes.

 Peach mocktail on a white table with the sun shining on it.